 Master Writer/Slave Receiver

-Connect pin 5 (the clock, or SCL, pin) and pin 4 (the data, or SDA, pin) on the master Arduino to their counterparts on the slave board.
+Connect pin A5 (the clock, or SCL, pin) and pin A4 (the data, or SDA, pin) on the master Arduino to their counterparts on the slave board.
 Make sure that both boards share a common ground.
 In order to enable serial communication, the slave Arduino must be connected to your computer via USB.

-If powering the boards independently is an issue, connect the 5V output of the Master to the VIN pin on the slave.
+If powering the boards independently is an issue, you can power the Slave from the Master board.
+With a 5 V slave, this would be done by connecting the 5V output of the Master to the 5V pin on the slave.

 Wire Library - Your reference for the Wire Library.